 So we crunched some numbers, running hundreds of searches on Delta’s site to compare the cash cost against using SkyMiles.
 In doing so, we confirmed a trend and established a baseline to help you understand the value of SkyMiles when booking flights.

 Here’s a real example.
-A long weekend trip from Minneapolis to Las Vegas in March of 2021.
-As you can see, if I were to pay cash, the ticket would cost $597.80.
+A long weekend trip from Minneapolis (MSP) to Las Vegas (LAS) in January of 2024.
+As you can see, if I were to pay cash, the ticket would cost $437.80.